-The sizzling diaries of Tina Brown's eight spectacular years as editor in chief of Vanity Fair paint a riveting portrait of the flash, dash and follies of the eighties in New York and Hollywood.
+The irreverent diaries of Tina Brown's eight spectacular years as editor in chief of VANITY FAIR.

 'Hang on - it's a wild ride' Meryl Streep

-'Read the diaries and feel better about everything.
-The word lives!'
-Simon Schama The Vanity Fair Diaries is the story of an Englishwoman barely out of her twenties who arrives in Manhattan on a mission.
-Summoned from London in hopes that she can save Conde Nast's troubled new flagship Vanity Fair, Tina Brown is immediately plunged into the maelstrom of the competitive New York media world and the backstabbing rivalries at the court of the planet's slickest, most glamour-focused magazine company.
-She survives the politics, the intrigue and the attempts to derail her by a simple stratagem: succeeding.
-In the face of rampant scepticism, she triumphantly reinvents a failing magazine.
+It's 1983.
+A young Englishwoman arrives in Manhattan on a mission.
+Summoned in the hope that she can save Conde Nast's troubled new flagship Vanity Fair, Tina Brown is plunged into the maelstrom of competitive New York media.
+She survives the politics and the intrigue by a simple stratagem: succeeding.

-Here are the inside stories of Vanity Fair scoops and covers that sold millions: the Reagan kiss, the meltdown of Princess Diana's marriage to Prince Charles, the sensational Annie Leibovitz cover of a gloriously pregnant, naked Demi Moore.
-In the diary's cinematic pages, the drama, comedy and struggle of running an 'it' magazine come to life.
-Brown's Vanity Fair Diaries is also a woman's journey, of making a home in a new country and of the deep bonds with her husband, their prematurely born son and their daughter.
+Here are the inside stories of the scoops and covers that sold millions: the Reagan kiss, the meltdown of Princess Diana's marriage to Prince Charles, the sensational Annie Leibovitz cover of a gloriously pregnant, naked Demi Moore.
+Written with dash and verve, the diary is also a sharply observed account of New York and London society.
+In its cinematic pages the drama, comedy and struggle of raising a family and running an 'it' magazine come to life.

 The most compelling media diaries since Piers Morgan's The Insider but with a tonier cast of characters, indiscreet, brilliantly observed, frequently hilarious - EVENING STANDARD